People

 Graduate Student

 Rachel joined the lab as a graduate student in 2022.
-Her research will investigate how children's developing cognitive and attentional control support learning in diverse contexts.
-Prior to joining the lab, Rachel completed her B.S. in Cognitive Neuroscience at Brown University and a fellowship in Developmental Psychopathology and Social Neuroscience at Yale School of Medicine, where she studied executive function development in neurodiverse preschoolers.
-Outside of the lab, Rachel loves to be outdoors: hiking, biking or trying new water sports, and is excited to explore California!
+Her research focuses on the developmental interactions of learning and cognitive control.
+She is currently studying how sociocultural environments influence the development of cognitive control and self-control through the formation of habits, and the relative contributions of habits and effortful strategies to adaptive behavior across development.
+Prior to joining the lab, Rachel completed her B.S. in Cognitive Neuroscience at Brown University and a fellowship in Developmental Psychopathology and Social Neuroscience at Yale School of Medicine.
+Outside of the lab, you can find Rachel enjoying the California sun, learning new water sports, or exploring new cities through their coffee shops!

 • 3rd year, Psychology